jaredcwhite/jaredwhite_website/src/_posts/articles/2021/2021-11-14-3-vital-landmarks-on-road-to-success.md

 The reason why learning how to become intrinsically motivated is so important to success is this: people erroneously assume it takes outside forces to become successful.
 Some guru must give you the keys to the kingdom.
 Some head honcho must bless you with accolades.
 Some gatekeeper must place you in the spotlight.
 Some BFF must cheer you up when you’re down in the dumps.

 **No, no, a thousand times no!** Everything you need to become successful…_you already possess within yourself_.
-I know that sounds like a ridiculous cliché, but I whole-heartedly believe it’s entirely true.
+I know that sounds like a ridiculous cliché, but I wholeheartedly believe it’s entirely true.

 **You can’t rely on anyone praising you.**